Teacher Librarian Shares a Lion’s Pride of Programs

 The day of the visit he did a total of three presentations and every single one was AMAZING.
 He was hilarious, he knew just how to talk to kids, he stayed on schedule, he had pre-signed the preorders but also took the time to sign books that the kids brought as well, and he even took the time to create a unique poster just for our library!
 The kids and the teachers just absolutely loved it and I’d recommend him to anyone.

 One Last Roar

 I would be remiss if I didn’t give a shout out to all the parents who have volunteered to shelve books or work the book fair or offer up their artistic skills to decorate the library all year long.
 I also have to give a huge high five to my administrators who love books and reading just as much as I do and have always been so supportive.
 And finally the biggest hug ever to my part-time assistant, she’s my right-hand woman and I’d be lost without her.

 Thanks again for sharing your library and library programs with us, Elizabeth!

-	Note to Librarians: If you’re a Youth Librarian working in a school or public library we’d love to

-	hear about you and your library programs.
-Contact Janet at jlcareyathotmaildotcom for an interview
+Note to Librarians: If you’re a Youth Librarian working in a school or public library we’d love to hear about you and your library programs.
+Contact Janet for an interview slot.

-	slot.

-	Note to Authors: If you’re interested in Roaring for Libraries on this blog, contact Janet for an
+Note to Authors: If you’re interested in Roaring for Libraries on this blog, contact Janet for an interview slot.

-	interview slot.